shinojnair/Coursera-DataSciences-GettingAndCleaningData-CourseProject/README.md

 ## Coursera Getting And Cleaning Data Course Project

 ### Purpose
-This project is to demonstrate ability to collect, work with, and clean a data set.
+To demonstrate ability to collect, work with, and clean a data set.

 ### Goal
 To prepare tidy data for analysis.